OpenGene/pecheck/README.md

 	"read2_bases":109141
 }
 ```
-The file name of the JSON report is `report.json` by default, and it can can be specified by `-j`.
+The file name of the JSON report is `report.json` by default, and it can be specified by `-j`.
+The JSON result is also printed on the terminal (STDOUT).

 # get pecheck
 ## download binary